maximmasiutin/rsa-common-modulus/README.md

 # rsa-common-modulus
 A Python 3 script to describe the RSA Common Modulus Attack.
-Supports various output formats (Base64, decimal, etc.)
+Supports various output formats.

 The RSA Common Modulus Attack can be explained the following way.
 If a single plaintext has been encrypted to two ciphertexts